manezaf8/task-dashboard/README.md

 # task-management-docker

-Docker with Apache, PHP, MySQL, phpMyAdmin
+Docker with Nginx, PHP, MySQL, phpMyAdmin

-These set of images creates a container running an Apache Web server with a MySQL database backend.
+These set of images creates a container running an Nginx Web server with a MySQL database backend.
 PHP is the language of choice in this setup.
 A running copy of phpMyAdmin is included for easy database administration.